-Flexible: Using a tagging system means that content can be reused more easily—for example, bundles of topical theme-driven content can be gathered instantly and related content can be accurately associated.
+- Flexible: Using a tagging system means that content can be reused more easily—for example, bundles of topical theme-driven content can be gathered instantly and related content can be accurately associated.

-Findable: When it is used to standardize copy and tag content, it means that your site is more likely to have accurate search results and get users what they want.
+- Findable: When it is used to standardize copy and tag content, it means that your site is more likely to have accurate search results and get users what they want.

-Easy to manage: When your editorial and production staff have a clear sense of the content and how to apply a taxonomy, they’re more likely to maximize its potential.
+- Easy to manage: When your editorial and production staff have a clear sense of the content and how to apply a taxonomy, they’re more likely to maximize its potential.